Thousands Waiting For Rescue After Kerala Struck By Monsoon Flooding

 However, these camps only make up a fraction of the victims.
 Over 82,000 rescuer operations have been sent out to help trapped civilians, but the progress has been extremely slow.
 Rainfall and darkness makes it difficult to maneuver the dangers of the flood, so rescuers have to tread carefully.
 Helicopters are being used to retrieve victims, as well as motorboats and trucks.

 People have become desperate for rescue, even recording themselves begging for help on social media.
 In one video, a man asked viewers for help while standing in neck-deep water.

 “It looks like water is rising to the second floor,” he said in the video, which went viral shortly after posting.
 “I hope you can see this.
 Please pray for us.”

-According to CNN, Prime Minister of India, Narendra Modi, has approved over $71.6 million in government assistance, food, and medicine.
+According to CNN, India’s prime minister, Narendra Modi, has approved over $71.6 million in government assistance, food, and medicine.

 “My thoughts are with the families of those who have lost their lives due to incessant flooding across Kerala.
-I hope the injured recover at the earliest,” the Prime Minister said in a tweet.
+I hope the injured recover at the earliest,” the prime minister said in a tweet.
 “We all pray for the safety and well being of the people of Kerala.”